 As you brainstorm products or browse through affiliate platforms, the most important criteria to keep in mind is that the product should be aligned with your audience, or the audience you hope to build.
 Ask yourself, is it something your target audience would find valuable?
 Does it fit with your area of expertise?

 A food blogger probably wouldn’t promote beauty products, for example.
-A wide range of other products would make more sense, such as cookware, meal kits, gourmet ingredients, or even aprons.
+A wide range of other products, such as cookware, meal kits, gourmet ingredients, or even aprons would make more sense.

 Also make sure the product or service you’re promoting is a fit for the platform you’re promoting it on.
-For example, home decor and clothing are well suited to image-heavy platforms like Instagram.
-However, if you’re promoting more in-depth purchases, like software, your review may convert better on longer-form platforms, like a blog or YouTube.
+For example, home décor and clothing are well suited to image-heavy platforms like Instagram.
+However, if you’re promoting more in-depth purchases, like software, your conversion rates may be higher on longer-form platforms, like a blog or YouTube.